leaf-ai/studio-go-runner/examples/docker/README.md

 ```

 You will notice that the ports have been exposed to the localhost interface of your Mac or Windows machine.
-This allows you to for example use your browser to acess minio on 'http://localhost:9000', using a username of 'minio' and password of 'minio123'.
+This allows you to for example use your browser to access minio on 'http://localhost:9000', using a username of 'minio' and password of 'minio123'.
 The rabbitMQ administration interface is on 'http://localhost:9000', username 'guest', and password 'guest'.

-Clearly an insecure deployed intended just for testing, and benchmarking purposes.
+Clearly an insecure deployment intended just for testing, and benchmarking purposes.
 If you wish to deploy these services with your own usernames and passwords examine the YAML files used for deployments and modify them with appropriate values for your situation.

 For more information on exposing ports from Kubernetes please see, [accessing an application in Kubernetes](https://medium.com/@lizrice/accessing-an-application-on-kubernetes-in-docker-1054d46b64b1)